diegomacario/Super-Sunshine/README.md

 # Super-Sunshine

-A recursive ray-tracer with a simple scene description language for easily generating beautiful images.
+A recursive ray-tracer with a built-in file-parser for easily generating beautiful images using a simple scene description language.

 <p align="center">
   <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/castle.gif"/>
 </p>

+## Summary

+The idea behind this project is simple:

 ## About